AkashSDas/notesflow/contents/accounting/101/balance-sheet-equation.md

 By using the accounting equation we can also say that `the balance sheet is a snapshot of a business's assets, liabilities and equity at a point in time`.
 Also balance sheet equation is the foundation for the double-entry bookkeeping system since for each transaction `the total debits equal the total credits`.

+Changes over a period between 2 balance sheets are summarized in the income statement, statement of stockholder's equity and statement of cash flows.

+The equation can be represented by the below equation too.

+> - Resources = Claims on resources by outsiders + Owner

 ## Link between balance sheet and income statement

 ---